ESPresense/ESPresense.github.io/companion/configuration.md

 ### Rooms

 Rooms are all measured from the initial starting point, regardless of floor.
-Paste output from floorplan creator or measure manually.
+Paste output from floor plan creator or measure manually.
 Units are always meters.

 ```yaml
 rooms: